Gameoholic/TwitchRewards/README.md

 **Twitch Rewards**
 ---
-A 1.19 plugin designed for streamers who want to engage their audience.
+A 1.19 Spigot plugin designed for streamers who want to engage their audience.
 Allows you to create custom channel redeems that affect you in-game.
 It's easy and configurable.

 https://user-images.githubusercontent.com/30177004/233594164-09e02cef-6573-424e-b05f-fbeb5cb4b7ae.mp4